 2. In principle education takes place between 9.00 and 18.20.
 Exceptionally, education can be given in the evenings or on weekends.
 The class timetable may change during the semester.
 The Student will be informed about this.

-7. Tio will endeavour to provide the educational programme as much as possible in the agreed language.
-Tio nevertheless retains the right to arrange the educational programme of the English language bachelor programmes occasionally in Dutch for the Dutch speaking Students.
+9. Tio will endeavour to provide the educational programme as much as possible in the agreed language.
+Tio nevertheless retains the right to arrange the educational programme of the English language programmes occasionally in Dutch for the Dutch speaking Students and vice versa.
 In addition, it can occur that specific information is not available in English.
-All Students from English language bachelor programmes will be confronted with the Dutch language to a limited extent.
-A reasonable amount of self-reliance is expected from non- Dutch speaking Students in these cases.
+All Students from English language programmes will be confronted with the Dutch language to a limited extent.
+A reasonable amount of self-reliance is expected from non-Dutch speaking Students in these cases.

 Article 5 – Obligations on the part of the Student

-4. The Student will be expected to be available for the educational programme throughout the entire Academic year 2020/2021 with the exception of the scheduled school holidays.
+4. The Student will be expected to be available for the educational programme throughout the entire Academic year 2021/2022 with the exception of the by Tio scheduled school holidays.
 Exams may take place at any time of day, including evenings and Saturdays.

 6. The Student must always behave and appear properly.
 The Student will refrain from any form of violence, aggression, discrimination and vandalism.